 Loan Operations Specialist Salary

-Median pay for Loan Operations Specialists in the United States lies in the neighborhood of $15.21 per hour.
-Career length and the particular city each impact pay for this group, with the former having the largest influence.
-A large number have medical and dental plans, and the greater part have vision insurance.
+An average Loan Operations Specialist in the United States can expect to take home roughly $15.05 per hour.
+Career duration and the particular city each impact pay for this group, with the former having the largest influence.
+A large number claim medical and dental insurance and the larger part earn vision coverage.
 Men are in the minority of survey respondents, with female Loan Operations Specialists who took the survey — 81 percent to be exact.
 Most Loan Operations Specialists like their work and job satisfaction is high.
 The data in this summary comes from the PayScale salary survey.